Canon M50 vs T5

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the T5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T5 was succeeded by the Canon T6.
+Both the M50 and the T5 have been discontinued, but can regularly be found used on eBay.
+The T5 was replaced by the Canon T6, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon M50 better than the Canon T5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.